TotallyInformation/node-red-contrib-uibuilder/README.md

 ----
 ## 1. Additional Documentation

 There is a lot more information available in the [WIKI](https://github.com/TotallyInformation/node-red-contrib-uibuilder/wiki).
 In addition, there is more technical and developer documentation in the [docs](/docs) folder that is also available, once you have added uibuilder to your Node-RED palette, as a documentation web site at `<node-red-editor-url>/uibdocs`.
 There is a button to that in the configuration panel.
+You can also access that documentation [here](https://totallyinformation.github.io/node-red-contrib-uibuilder).

 ## 2. Getting Started